stuartduff/woocommerce-dynamic-pricing-table/README.md

 Yes, only one pricing group will display on any single product if you have more than one pricing group active on a single product the discount table will then be disabled.

+> Where should I contact if I have an issue with this extension.

+All support requests for this extension should be posted to the [WooCommerce Dynamic Pricing Table Issue Tracker ](https://github.com/stuartduff/woocommerce-dynamic-pricing-table/issues) here on Github.

 ## Changelog

 **1.0.0 - 20/06/16**